Empathetic Attorney Who Assists Seamen Faced With Career-Ending Injuries

-Personal injury cases involving workers on vessels and oil rigs are very different from those involving people with land-based professions.
-For example, when people who work in an office suffer a lower back injury that causes 5-7 percent impairment, they may still be able to work, but if oil rig workers, and others in maritime employment, suffer a similar injury, they are unable to do their jobs.
-Maritime employers will usually not hire a worker who has suffered a back injury, or one who has any permanent impairment rating or significant physical restrictions or limitations imposed by a physician.
+Personal injury cases involving workers on vessels and oil rigs are unlike those involving people with land-based professions.
+For example, when people who work in an office suffer a lower back injury, they may still be able to work.
+However, if oil rig workers and others in maritime employment suffer a similar injury, they may be unable to do their jobs for the rest of their lives.
+Maritime employers will usually not hire a worker who has suffered a back injury or physical restrictions imposed by a physician.
+Who do you turn to when you need legal help dealing with a career-ending injury?

-Attorney John W. Merting has spent more than 40 years helping people who have suffered serious injuries in maritime accidents.
-He is the first Board-Certified Admiralty and Maritime injury lawyer in North Florida, and he has helped hundreds of people injured offshore.
-Mr. Merting can handle claims involving:
+The Law Offices of John W. Merting, P.A., of Gulf Breeze, Florida, has more than 40 years of legal experience helping people who have suffered serious injuries in maritime accidents.
+Our firm is led by Mr. Merting, the first Board-Certified Admiralty and Maritime injury lawyer in all of North Florida.
+For a free consultation, contact us at 866-416-4412.

 Have you or someone you know suffered a career-ending injury?
-John Merting is a Gulf Breeze-area offshore worker injury victim lawyer with more than four decades of experience.
-Mr. Merting has appeared in courts throughout Florida and many other states on behalf of injured offshore workers.
-His more than 40 years of experience can be important to demonstrate how devastating even a seemingly minor permanent injury can be.
+The Law Offices of John W. Merting, P.A., of Gulf Breeze, Florida, focuses on injury cases involving offshore workers.
+With more than four decades of experience, Mr. Merting has appeared in courts throughout Florida and many other states on behalf of injured offshore workers.
+His more than 40 years of experience can be important to demonstrate how devastating even a minor permanent injury can be.
+For a free consultation with an attorney, contact us at 866-416-4412.